worace/circe-geojson/README.md

 Includes:

-* A `GeoJson` Algebraic Data Type for representing GeoJSON data in accordance with the RFC 7946 Spec
+* An Algebraic Data Type (`works.worace.geojson.GeoJson`) for representing GeoJSON data in accordance with the RFC 7946 Spec
-* Circe-based encoders and decoders for de/serializing GeoJSON to and from JSON
+* Circe-based encoders and decoders for converting GeoJSON to and from JSON
-* Optional extensions for converting GeoJSON geometries to and from Java Topology Suite (JTS) geometries
+* Optional extensions for converting between `GeoJson` types and Java Topology Suite (JTS) geometries

 ### Docs

-For usage examples and more information about the library, see the [Docs](https://github.com/worace/circe-geojson/blob/master/docs/Usage.md)
+**For usage examples and more information about the library, see the [Docs](https://github.com/worace/circe-geojson/blob/master/docs/Usage.md)**

 ## Further Reading